-This is a checklist of requirements for the publication of Ph.D. dissertation in five chapters (Introduction; Literature Review; Methods; Discussion and Conclusion).
 This checklist format is designed for use by the student in consultation with their dissertation committee members when preparing the final submission of a dissertation document to the ESU Graduate School.
-The style guide used for formatting purposes is the Publication Manual of the American Psychological Association 2020: The Official Guide to APA Style (American Psychological Association) or current edition.
-It is the doctoral candidate's responsibility to ensure that their dissertation document is well-written before final submission.
+The style guide used for formatting purposes should be the APA Formatting and Style Guide (7th Edition (American Psychological Association) or current edition.